AdobeDocs/document-cloud-learn.en/help/sign/sign-beginner-tutorials/beginner-users-overview.md

       <div>
       <a href="set-deadlines-reminders.md"><strong>Set deadlines and reminders</strong></a>
       </div>
-      <em>Learn how to send regular email reminders and deadlines to help get your documents signed quickly</em>
+      Learn how to send regular email reminders and deadlines to help get your documents signed quickly
       <br>
     </td>
   <td>